 I wrote music reviews for a magazine to earn some extra cash when I was 19 (decades ago back in Japan!)
 The publisher loved the way I slammed the latest chart music, they started to ask me to go purposely outrageous.
-So I did, but soon I realized - this bitter, twisted 19-year-old student is only making himself look more stupid by writing such embarrassing reviews.
+So I did, but soon I realized - this bitter, twisted 19-year-old student was only making himself look more stupid by writing such embarrassing reviews.
 Who the hell am I to write music reviews and who for, anyway?
 What an ignorant and soul-breaking way to make money is this?
 I quit the job shortly after that.

 One of my reviews was of a debut album by this young pop dancing/singing female sensation.
 I called her something like "cheap, cheesy and disposable" ...The singer was Madonna.
 That writing experience has made concrete proof that I'm the most useless reviewer.